 The Benefits Of Solar Panels On Boats

 Through the installation of solar panels, the cost of maintaining and running a boat could be drastically reduced.
-If a performant solar system is installed, the boat could become self sustainable, eliminating the cost for fuel altogether.
-Theload on the battery bank will be reduced, which is easier and less costly than generating more power.
+If a performant solar system is installed, the boat could become self-sustainable, eliminating the cost of fuel altogether.
+The load on the battery bank will be reduced, which is easier and less costly than generating more power.
 Carbon dioxide emissions will be reduced as well and there will be significant noise reduction.

-Read more about our Top 100 Green Initiatives Awards, which depicts 100 green bloggers, schools, projects, bites and community initiatives in the UK.
+Read more about our Top 100 Green Initiatives Awards, which depicts 100 green bloggers, schools, projects, websites, and community initiatives in the UK.